kaob1991/pands-problem-sheet/README.md

 ## Week 7:
 ### es.py
-  Write a program that reads in a text file and outputs the number of e's it contains.
+  Write a program that reads in a text file and outputs the number of "e's" it contains.
   The program should take the filename from an argument on the command line.

   ### References: